LLNL/axom/src/docs/sphinx/dev_guide/bamboo.rst

   #.
 Click on the 'Axom' project.
   #.
 Select the test plan you want to run.
   #.
 Click on the branch you want to build and test.
   #.
-Click the run button on the upper right.
+Click 'Run plan' via the 'Run' pulldown menu on the upper right.

 Depending on resource availability and what the plan does, the plan may take a while to run.
 When the plan completes, you will receive an email